Owner & General Contractor; Certified Passive House Consultant

 Denise G Keay

-Denise has worked as a business manager/comptroller for 30 years.
-In recent years she has found her niche at smaller companies that display integrity and a strong positive direction and where she can share her extensive knowledge in bookkeeping.
-Kent Hicks Construction is grateful for her many contributions as we expand the business.
-Denise and her husband recently purchased a second home in Florida where they plan to spend the winter months playing golf and sipping drinks by the water.
+Denise has 30 years of experience as a business manager/comptroller.
+In recent years, she has found her niche working at smaller companies that display integrity and a strong positive direction, and we are glad she did.
+Denise brings extensive knowledge of bookkeeping and many other talents to our expanding business.
+She and her husband recently purchased a second home in Florida where they plan to spend the winter months playing golf and sipping drinks by the water.

 Ben grew up in California and moved to Massachusetts in 2006 to attend graduate school.
 He is a former neuroscientist, a father of two, and a carpenter with a passion for building.
 As a project manager, Ben is committed to maximizing the sustainability, comfort, beauty, and quality in everything he does.